biblenerd/byzantique-hugo-site-files/content/_index.md

 ### What does the site name mean?

-The site name is wordplay on "Byzantine," "antique," and "boutique."
+"Byzantique" is wordplay on "Byzantine," "antique," and "boutique."
 This site contains my notes on Scriptural (and perhaps other) ancient texts and approaches them from within the Byzantine (i.e., Eastern) Christian tradition.

 <--->